dexterrbuilds/thatdegendev/README.md

 I am Al-ameen, I am a FrontEnd developer and love writing clean and maintainable code.
 Find out more about me & feel free to connect with me here:.

 - 🔭 I’m currently working on myself, CyberDroids and helping newbies transition
-- 🌱 I’m currently learning evereverything
+- 🌱 I’m currently learning everything 😂🤣
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with anything I can help with
 - 💬 Ask me about anything